Best Cheap Electronic Drum Set For Beginners

 • Great feeling mesh heads

 First up is the Alesis Debut Kit.
 Aimed squarely at younger beginners and smaller players, this electronic kit is designed to be the ultimate learning tool with a tiny footprint for small budgets.
-It is the cheapest drum set that rated high enough to secure a top spot.
+It is the cheapest drum set, and it is rated high enough to secure a top spot.

 It sports mesh heads, a plethora of electronic drum kit sounds, and 60 free lessons from Melodics.
 The module comes with 10 preset kits, a built-in metronome, and an integrated drum coach feature to help build your timing.
 It also comes with everything you need to start drumming, including the sticks, headphones, and the drum throne.